DontBreakAlex/42-ft_containers/README.md

 # These are the tests for ft_containers from [ncolomer](https://profile.intra.42.fr/users/ncolomer)

 ## To run
 Clone in your work folder.
-Update includes in test.hpp in needed.
+Update includes if test.hpp in needed.
 Run make test_full.

 ```
 git clone https://github.com/DontBreakAlex/42-ft_containers.git